Blanding's turtle: Conservation status

 The primary threat to Blanding's turtle is habitat fragmentation and destruction as well as nest predation by unnaturally large populations of predators.
 It is listed as an endangered species on the IUCN Red List as endangered in some U.S. states, and as either threatened or endangered throughout Canada, though in the U.S. it has no federal status.
-International trade in the Blanding's turtle is restricted, as the species is listed in Appendix II of the Convention on International Trade in Endangered Species (CITES) meaning that international trade is regulated by the CITES permit system.
+International trade in Blanding's turtle is restricted, as the species is listed in Appendix II of the Convention on International Trade in Endangered Species (CITES) meaning that international trade is regulated by the CITES permit system.

 This species can also be adversely affected by prescribed burns.
 During fall and late spring hatchlings move overland and it is recommended that prescribed burns should be avoided during these times.

 The U.S. states in which it is considered endangered are Indiana, Illinois, Missouri, Maine, New Hampshire, Massachusetts, and South Dakota.
-It is considered threatened in New York.
-In Michigan, Blanding's turtle is also fully protected as a special concern species; making it unlawful to kill, take, trap, possess, buy, or sell.
-In Lake County, Illinois, a long term species recovery program has been underway since 2009.
+It is considered threatened in New York and Iowa.
+In Michigan, Blanding's turtle is also fully protected as a special concern species, making it unlawful to kill, take, trap, possess, buy, or sell.
+In Lake County, Illinois, a long-term species recovery program has been underway since 2009.

-In Canada, the Great Lakes-St. Lawrence River population in Ontario and Quebec is federally threatened and the Nova Scotia population is endangered.
+In Canada, the Great Lakes–St. Lawrence River population in Ontario and Quebec is federally threatened, and the Nova Scotia population is endangered.

-Conservation and recovery efforts in Nova Scotia have been in place for two decades and rely on habitat and life history monitoring based on the work of researchers and volunteers.
+Conservation and recovery efforts in Nova Scotia have been in place for two decades and rely on habitat and life history monitoring based on the work of conservation practitioners, researchers, and volunteers.
 Habitat protection has proven crucial.
-The population in Kejimkujik has been placed under the highest level of protection; the McGowan Lake population was initially protected by Bowater but has since been taken over by the Province.
-In Pleasant River, Nova Scotia Nature Trust protects four separate segments of critical habitat.
+The population in Kejimkujik National Park has been placed under the highest level of protection, where volunteers and Parks Canada staff carry out annual efforts to protect the turtle's nests from predation and monitor their population over time.
+The McGowan Lake population was initially protected by Bowater but has since been taken over by the Province.
+In Pleasant River, the Nova Scotia Nature Trust protects four separate segments of critical habitat.